KuhleJames/Sales-Performance-Dashboard/README.md

-This interactive layout empowers users — particularly the Regional Sales Director — to analyze trends, identify growth opportunities, and spot underperforming areas with just a few clicks.
+This interactive layout empowers users — particularly the Regional Sales Director — to analyse trends, identify growth opportunities, and spot underperforming areas with just a few clicks.

 # Key Insights
 ## Trends Identified